hbctraining/spatial_nanocourse/lessons/visum_hd.md

 </p>

-**Add some comments here on a compare/contrast.**
+We can see that, as expected, the BANKSY clusters are more spatially restricted than the Seurat clusters.
+We also see that the BANKSY clusters are less noisy than the Seurat clusters, likely because of the smoothing effect of considering a cell's spatial neighborhood when assigning a cluster label.

-## Celltype Annotation
+## Cell Type Annotation
 Perhaps we are particularly interested in understanding the organization of cell types in the cortical region of the brain.
-We first subset our Seurat object to this region of interest. **Add some information here on wy you chose the clusters below to be defined as cortex?**
+We first subset our Seurat object to this region of interest.
+There are multiple ways of subsetting a Seurat object to a region of interest, but here we have identified a handful of cluster numbers that appear only in the cortical region, and we subset the object to include only cells that are assigned these cluster numbers.

 ```{r}
 cortex <- subset(object_filt, seurat_cluster.projected %in% c(18, 19, 7, 2, 4))